polymerdao/developer-hub/docs/concepts/ibc/ibc.md

 - ClientState: represents the full state of the connected blockchain, including ConsensusState, some client parameters and proof specs
 - ClientMessage: represents the messages that will be submitted to interact with the client

-Through ClientMessages submitted by the relayer, one can interact with the relayer.
+Through ClientMessages submitted by the relayer, one can interact with the client.
 Headers or batches of headers can be submitted to update the ConsensusState, or a proof of misbehaviour (defined particular to its consensus rules) can be submitted to freeze the client.
-Additonally there are methods to update the client when the remote chain it represents has ugpraded.
+Additionally there are methods to update the client when the remote chain it represents has ugpraded.

 One more way of interacting with the client is when it `VerifyMembership` or `VerifyNonMembership` methods are called during the [packet lifecycle](#ibc-application-packet-flow) to verify if some state was committed or absent respectively.